VoronDesign/Voron-Documentation/community/troubleshooting/cat40/lights_flickering.md

 37.4Hz = 50Hz*(3/4)-0.1
 39.9Hz = 50Hz*(4/5)-0.1

 It seems that 44.9 or 47.9Hz results in a sweet spot between reducing flicker and causing instability during heating (see below).
-To set this, simply add a line in the `[heater_bied]` section of your Klipper config.
+To set this, simply add a line in the `[heater_bed]` section of your Klipper config.
 If you already have a `pwm_cycle_time` line simply change the number.

 `pwm_cycle_time: 0.02227 # 44.9Hz`